syncfusion-content/mobilejavascript-docs/MobileJS/Password/Getting-Started.md

 # Getting Started

+This section describes in brief how you can create an Essential JavaScript Mobile Password Textbox widget.

 ## Create your first Password Textbox in JavaScript

 Using the given guidelines, you can create a basic login form using the Password Textbox control.